An ultra-fast rollout for Chorus NZ.

-As these are privately owned, Chorus will need consent from property owners or the body corporate to install fibre into and within the building as well as gain ongoing access to connect other users and for maintenance in the future.
+As these are privately owned, Chorus will need consent from property owners or the body corporate or to notify them of works to install fibre into and within the building as well as gain ongoing access to connect other users and for maintenance in the future.

-Wilson Hurst were engaged by Chorus to gain consents from landowners and body corporates under these scenarios.
+Wilson Hurst were engaged by Chorus to gain consents from landowners and body corporates and to notify landowners of works under these scenarios.

-What started out as a handful of commercial and residential properties in Auckland and Wellington has grown into a project employing up to 20 staff across three offices and gaining consents from thousands of landowners across many different towns and cities across the country, with the number of locations growing as UFB reaches further across NZ.
+What started out as a handful of commercial and residential properties in Auckland and Wellington has grown into a project employing upwards of 25 staff across three offices gaining consents from thousands of landowners and notifying landowners of works across many different towns and cities across the country, with the number of locations growing as UFB reaches further across NZ.

 Wilson Hurst are constantly evolving to respond to changes in the installation methods.
-Whether it be timeframes for gaining consents as they are imposed on Chorus by Crown Fibre Holdings, to changes in Chorus Corporate Governance, or helping a large cross section of landowners understand the processes involved in obtaining UFB and ultimately gaining where possible, landowner consent.
+Whether it be timeframes for gaining consents as they are imposed on Chorus by Crown Fibre Holdings, changes in legislation to adapt to processes within the law, changes in Chorus Corporate Governance, or helping a large cross section of landowners understand the processes involved in obtaining UFB and ultimately gaining where possible, landowners being better connected.

-- Managing project staff of up to 20 employees across Auckland, Wellington and Christchurch
+- Managing project staff upwards of 25 employees across Auckland, Wellington and Christchurch

 - Gaining in excess of 6,000 landowner approvals per annum